MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-mam-ios.md

 The following are requirements for using Xcode to successfully integrate an iOS App to use Microsoft Tunnel for MAM iOS:

-- macOS - To run Xcode.
+- macOS - To run Xcode
-- Xcode 14.0 or later.
+- Xcode 14.0 or later
 - MAM-SDK – min version: 16.1.1
 - MSAL-SDK – min version: 1.2.3
-- Tunnel for MAM iOS SDK, available on GitHub.
+- Tunnel for MAM iOS SDK, available on GitHub

 For guidance on integrating the SDK, see [Tunnel for MAM iOS SDK developer guide](../developer/tunnel-mam-ios-sdk.md).